-United Way’s CWB index is a critical step forward towards community data sharing.
-However, until individual organizations improve their ability to capture, manage and report on their own data, there will be no effective way to begin sharing data that is accurate, timely and secure.
+United Way’s CWB index is a critical step toward community data sharing.
+However, until individual organizations improve their ability to capture, manage, and report on their own data, there will be no effective way to share accurate, timely, and secure data.
 So how do we get there?

 For starters, every organization needs a comprehensive plan defining the key performance indicators (KPIs) they need to track, as well as defining the necessary investments in technology to effectively track these metrics.
 TechBridge calls this plan an IT Strategy.

 Nonprofits then need to successfully execute technology projects to develop and adopt new solutions internally.
 During this process, nonprofits should hold open discussions in their communities on what data to share and what data to keep private.
 Once they have laid this foundation, the vision for an open community database can become a practical reality.

 Photo by Claudio Schwarz.